-ACT 1039 Dyslexia – School districts will be required to report on the school district website or in writing to the parents of each student the dyslexia services provided the previous school year.
+Background Information on Dyslexia Legislation In accordance with ACT 1039, school districts are required to report on the school district website or in writing to the parents of each student the dyslexia services provided the previous school year.
 Reporting requirements include the dyslexia intervention programs used during the previous school year that were specifically responsive to assisting students with dyslexia; the number of students during the previous school year who received dyslexia intervention; and the total number of students identified with dyslexia during the previous school year.
-These website reporting requirements are required before July 15, 2018.
+These website reporting requirements are required before July 15, 2018 and each year thereafter.

 Screenings and Assessments ACT 1039 requires universal screening of students in grades K-2 in the areas of encoding, decoding, phonological awareness, sound/symbol recognition, rapid naming, and alphabet knowledge as well as selective screening in grades 3-12.
 Conway Public Schools currently uses a combination of the following but is not limited to them: DIBELS (Dynamic Indicators of Basic Literacy Skills), DSA (Developmental Spelling Analysis), AR-RAN (Arkansas Rapid Automatized Naming Screener), STAR Early Literacy, STAR Reading, Quick Phonics Screener, and PASS (Phonological Awareness Skills Screener).

 Data During the 2018-2019 school year, the total number of students identified with Dyslexia was 331.
 During the 2018-2019 school year, the total number of students receiving Dyslexia intervention was 318.
 (Please note that these data are based on Cycle 7 numbers from June 2019.
 As students enter and leave the district, these numbers will fluctuate.)